electric-sql/d2ts/packages/d2ts/src/d2ql/README.md

 # D2QL

-D2QL is a subset of SQL, encoded as JSON/TypeScript, that's compiled to a D2 pipeline.
+D2QL is a subset of SQL, encoded as JSON/TypeScript, that's compiled to a D2TS pipeline.
 It provides a declarative way to express data transformations using familiar SQL-like syntax.

+This is a work in progress, and the syntax is subject to change as we explore the space of SQL-like query languages for D2TS.

 ## Basic Usage